dfyda/slothful-crud/docs/fundamentals/problem-handling.md

 - **ExceptionHandler:** This service handles the logic for processing exceptions and creating standardized problem responses.

 {: .note }
-For additional information on how to replace exception handling with your own implementation, refer to the "Advanced topics/Exceptions" section.
+For additional information on how to replace exception handling with your own implementation, refer to the [Advanced topics/Exceptions](https://slothful.dev/advanced-topics/exceptions.html) section.